What is Smart Sys Care?

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake flash player installers.|

 |Damage||Monetary loss (unnecessary purchase of fake software), unwanted warning pop-ups, slow computer performance.|

-To sum up, we do not recommend to use programs like Smart Sys Care (or PC Booster Pro, Advance PC Solutions, Adroit System Care and many other PUAs).
-There are many cases where these programs are designed to trick people to paying money for their full versions.
-Once purchased, they do not fix any issues, at least not the real ones.
-Besides, it is never a good idea to use programs that people often download and install unintentionally.
+Do not use programs such as Smart Sys Care (including PC Booster Pro, Advance PC Solutions, Adroit System Care, and many other PUAs).
+In many cases, these programs trick people into paying money for full versions.
+Once purchased, they do not fix any genuine issues.
+Never use programs that are downloaded or installed unintentionally.

 How did potentially unwanted applications install on my computer?